GaoSida/Neural-SampleRank/README.md

 # Neural-SampleRank
-Code for paper "Training for Gibbs Sampling on Conditional Random Fields\\ with Neural Scoring Factors".
+Code for the paper "Training for Gibbs Sampling on Conditional Random Fields with Neural Scoring Factors" (coming soon).